 What type of content do you primarily create?

-How to make a product demo video
+How to create effective product demo videos

 - Define your audience.
 Think about your target audience's frustrations, motivations, and favorite video platforms.
 For example, if you're selling running shoes to a Gen Z audience, a short-form TikTok video might be the best format for a product demonstration.